youyifong/tsp/README.md

 - _masks_id.png: a grayscale image with mask indices

-- _masks_fill.png (with -s): a grayscale file containing the solid fill of the predicted cell masks
+- _masks_fill.png (with --s): a grayscale file containing the solid fill of the predicted cell masks

-- _masks_point.png (with -s): an RGB file with mask centers plotted in the R channel and image copied from input if image.ndim is 3 or image in the G and B channels if image.ndim is 2
+- _masks_point.png (with --s): an RGB file with mask centers plotted in the R channel and image copied from input if image.ndim is 3 or image in the G and B channels if image.ndim is 2

-- _masks_text.png (with -s):  an RGB file with mask indices plotted in the R channel and image copied from input if image.ndim is 3 or image in the G and B channels if image.ndim is 2
+- _masks_text.png (with --s):  an RGB file with mask indices plotted in the R channel and image copied from input if image.ndim is 3 or image in the G and B channels if image.ndim is 2

-- _seg.npy (with -saveflow): cellpose output file containing overall info about predicted masks and parameters used in prediction.
+- _seg.npy (with --saveflow): cellpose output file containing overall info about predicted masks and parameters used in prediction.
 This file can be huge.

-- _cp_outlines.txt (with -saveroi): a text file that can be converted to roi by ImageJ if imagej_roi_converter.py from Cellpose is run as a macro after opening image file
+- _cp_outlines.txt (with --saveroi): a text file that can be converted to roi by ImageJ if imagej_roi_converter.py from Cellpose is run as a macro after opening image file